goto40/textx-cpp/README.md

 ## Workspaces

-Use workspaces to manage metamodels and models:
+Use workspaces to manage meta models and models:

 Grammars: